“Practical Guidelines for Business Transformations - Toward Changes to Business Portfolios and Organizations -” Formulated

 Nevertheless, most Japanese companies, while raising awareness of the need to review business portfolios, have been less active in divestments compared with mergers and acquisitions (M&A).
 This indicates a situation where Japanese companies are not always assessing their business portfolios in a sufficient manner.

-In light of these situations, the Interim Report on the Formulation of the New Plan to Advance Economic and Fiscal Revitalization, compiled by the Future Investment Council on December 19, 2019, showed future directions where “Japan should compile guidelines concerning ideal approaches to enhancing the supervisory role of boards directors as an effort in encouraging Japanese companies to carry out their business transformations, including spin-off businesses, to improve corporate value.”
+In light of these situations, the Interim Report on the Formulation of the New Action Plan of the Growth Strategy, compiled by the Future Investment Council on December 19, 2019, showed future directions where “Japan should compile guidelines concerning ideal approaches to enhancing the supervisory role of boards directors as an effort in encouraging Japanese companies to carry out their business transformations, including spin-off businesses, to improve corporate value.”

 In response, METI inaugurated the Study Group (chair: Kanda Hideki, Professor, Gakushuin University Law School) in January 2020 and, since then, the study group held six official meetings from January to the end of May 2020.
 Also, it held comprehensive discussions on specific measures for effectively making corporate governance of Japanese companies functional through three layers of stakeholders, namely management, the board of directors/independent directors, and investors, in order to encourage Japanese companies to carry out their business transformations toward sustainable growth.